lurgh/infinitive/README.md

   * Zone name, temperature unit and increment, and enumerations of the modes, fan modes, and preset modes
   * MQTT topic names for receiving current mode, action, fan mode, preset mode, temperature, humnidity, and setpoints
   * MQTT topic names for setting mode, fan mode, preset mode, and setpoints
+  * MQTT "availability" topic name which causes the climate entity to track as Unavailable when infinitive is not running or not able to reach the MQTT broker

 If the MQTT integration and MQTT Discovery are enabled in your Home Assistant instance, a dozen or more sensors, 18 buttons, and one
 HVAC climate entity per zone, will be created.
 The discovery messages are sent once each time Infinitive starts up, so restart it if you need